 The FOREST and the donated human remains associated with it serve to educate students and professionals through experiential learning.
 The educational foci of the FOREST are threefold:

 1) Decomposition and the broader field of taphonomy 2) Systematic location and recovery of human remains 3) Human skeletal biology

-The service component of the FOReSt’s mission includes providing case consultation to law enforcement, providing training material to HRD dog handlers, and providing service to individuals or families seeking an alternative to traditional funerary practices.
+The service component of the FOREST’s mission includes providing case consultation to law enforcement, providing training material to law enforcement, HRD dog handlers, and providing service to individuals or families seeking an alternative to traditional funerary practices.

-Out of respect for our donors, we do not offer public or school tours of the FOReSt.
-If you are a professional in anthropology or a related field such as law enforcement, a medical field, or a funeral professional please contact the Dr. Johnston with your request to observe the FOReSt.
-Interested individuals may click here to view a video that provides an overview of the FOReSt facility.
+Out of respect for our donors, we do not offer public or school tours of the FOREST.
+If you are a professional in anthropology or a related field such as law enforcement, a medical field, or a funeral professional, please contact our Forensic Anthropology Facilities Director, Dr. Nicholas Passalacqua with the purpose of your requested visit.

 For further information regarding the donation process or to ask questions, please

 The Western Carolina Human Identification Laboratory (WCHIL) is a fully equipped facility dedicated to the recovery, storage, and analysis of human remains.
 The main WCHIL facility covers 1100 square feet.
 This laboratory has a single body morgue refrigerator and freezer for the handling and maintenance of fresh and decomposing human remains.
 The facility is fully equipped for: